29

 – Seth

-Aug 15, 2013 at 18:46
+Commented Aug 15, 2013 at 18:46

 • In order to accommodate Ubuntu's wide user base, it is necessary to spread support efforts over several different support systems.
 Most significantly, many Ubuntu users don't speak English, and Ask Ubuntu is an English-only site.
 Some users prefer to minimize or eliminate the use of proprietary software (including webapps beyond a certain level of complexity), which should be respected but means they can't participate actively on AU.
 Some people have questions that need so much back-and-forth interaction (or want intensive help reporting bugs): they need a forum.
-And SE chat requires rep. Aug 16, 2013 at 8:39
+And SE chat requires rep. Commented Aug 16, 2013 at 8:39

 You must log in to answer this question.